kvz/lanyon/FAQ.md

 To force a particular type, you can also use `LANYON_ONLY=docker`.
 This is how we isolate methods of installment on Travis for testing as well.

-## Can I Require Legacy JavaScript?
+## Can I Require Legacy JavaScript in my static site?

 Yes.
 While Lanyon uses Webpack under the hood for asset management, and its focus is on modules, you can still work around this due to Webpack's flexibility.
 If you're dealing with legacy jQuery plugins, you may need to customize loaders.
 You can do so right in the requires: